Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: perf.set_retry_count(count)*

-Set retry time for each “driver" operation.
+Sets retry time for each “driver" operation.
 By default every operation is retried 3 times.

 [Back to top](#introduction)